xp44mm/Notebook/F#/Combining Functional and Imperative Efficient Precomputation and Caching.md

 ### Memoizing Computations

 Precomputation is one important way to amortize the costs of computation in F#.
 Another is called memoization.
 A memoizing function avoids recomputing its results by keeping an internal table, often called a lookaside table.
-For example, consider the well-known Fibonacci function, whose naive, unmemoized version is:
+For example, consider the well-known Fibonacci function, whose naïve, unmemoized version is:

 ```F#
 let rec fib n = if n <= 2 then 1 else fib (n - 1) + fib (n - 2)